Yosemite wildfire threatens grove of iconic sequoia trees

 There was no obvious natural spark for the fire that broke out Thursday next to the park’s Washburn Trail, Phillipe said.
 Smoke was reported by visitors walking in the grove that reopened in 2018 after a $40 million renovation that took three years.

-The fire had grown to about 1.1 square miles (2.8 square kilometers) by Saturday morning.
+The fire had grown to about 1.9 square miles (4.8 square kilometers) by Saturday evening.

 A fierce windstorm ripped through the grove a year-and-a-half ago and toppled 15 giant sequoias, along with countless other trees.